healthchecks/healthchecks/templates/docs/http_api.md

 200 OK
 :   The request succeeded.

-400 Bad Request
+400 invalid url format
-:   Invalid URL format.
+:   The URL does not match the expected format.

-404 Not Found
+404 not found
 :   Could not find a check with the specified UUID.

 **Example**